stellantilet/vue-typescript-boilerplate/client/README.md

 ## Shell Script info

+* added a style names console output for bulma for quick viewing in the console of classNames and showing console ascii character options

 * To run any tests, the front end application MUST be running on localhost:8080

 * for the accepting of regression changes